kubernetes-sigs/lws/keps/849-DisaggregatedSet-HPA/README.md

 }
 ```

-**Uniqueness**: A validating webhook rejects the creation of a `DisaggregatedSetRoleScaler` if another scaler with the same `targetRef` already exists in the namespace.
-As a backstop against races, the scaler controller sets a `Conflicting` status condition and refuses to serve reads.
+**Naming**: instances are always named `<disaggregatedset>-<role>`.
+The DisaggregatedSet webhook rejects any create/update that would make this exceed the Kubernetes 253-character object-name limit for a role with `scaling.mode: External`; the user must shorten the DisaggregatedSet name or the role name.
+Since role names are already capped at 63 characters, this leaves 189 characters for the DisaggregatedSet name — enough for any realistic naming scheme.
+Rejecting at admission keeps the derivation from `(ds, role)` a stable, deterministic transformation without any fallback shape.

-**Owner reference**: On first reconcile, the DS controller adds an owner reference from the DS to the scaler with `Controller=false, BlockOwnerDeletion=false`.
-This ensures the scaler is garbage-collected if the DS is deleted, without transferring ownership away from the user.
+**Owner reference**: the scaler carries `Controller=true, BlockOwnerDeletion=true` ownerRef to the DisaggregatedSet, so the scaler is garbage-collected via the standard Kubernetes ownership chain when the DisaggregatedSet is deleted.

+**Labels applied by the controller**:
+- `disaggregatedset.x-k8s.io/name`: the parent DisaggregatedSet name.
+- `disaggregatedset.x-k8s.io/role`: the role name (also used by the controller to identify which role the scaler drives).

 ### Changes to DisaggregatedRoleSpec